awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

-# Creating Delivery Streams Using the Kinesis Data Firehose API and the AWS SDK for PHP Version 3<a name="kinesis-firehose-example-delivery-stream"></a>
+# Creating delivery streams using the Kinesis Data Firehose API and the AWS SDK for PHP Version 3<a name="kinesis-firehose-example-delivery-stream"></a>

 Amazon Kinesis Data Firehose enables you to send real\-time data to other AWS services including Amazon Kinesis Data Streams, Amazon S3, Amazon OpenSearch Service \(OpenSearch Service\), and Amazon Redshift, or to Splunk\.
 Create a data producer with delivery streams to deliver data to the configured destination every time you add data\.